sklf81/Mini-Arcade/README.md

 - STL for the left side-panel provided
   - For the right panel mirror it either in FreeCAD (Model provided) or in your slicer-program
 - Screws can be attached directly without inserts

+Details can be gathered from the images above.

+## Software
+Software for "snake" is provided.
+Proper documentation for the code will be added soon.